DefectiveCode/link-sharer/README.md

 Open source thrives when its community is active.
 Even if you're not fixing bugs, consider contributing through code improvements, documentation updates, tutorials, or by assisting others in community channels.
 We highly encourage everyone, as a community, to help support open-source work.

-_To reiterate, DefectiveCode will prioritize bugs based on how they impact our paid products, community pull requests, and the financial support received for individual issues.
-We appreciate your patience and contributions, ensuring the project's ongoing success._
+_To reiterate, DefectiveCode will prioritize bugs based on how they impact our paid products, community pull requests, and the financial support received for individual issues._

 # License